 The nearest mainline train station is Charing Cross, which is fortunately also located nearby to the theatre and is also reachable on the Bakerloo and Northern lines.

-The theatre management are happy to look after your Guide/Hearing dog during the performance.
+Access Dogs are allowed inside the auditorium and can remain with their owner The theatre management are happy to look after your Guide/Hearing dog during the performance.
 Please approach a member of the front of house team when you arrive at the theatre and they will make the necessary arrangements.